personwithbeans/Bruce-Key-Copier/README.md

 Thank's to icy.1 on discord for providing an example just demonstrating rendering lines for me to start working of off.

+Only device currently supported is the Lilygo T-Embed series

 # Key Copy Utility for Bruce JS Interpreter

 This script is designed for use with the Bruce JS interpreter and a 1.9" ST7789V IPS color TFT LCD.
 It provides a graphical interface for visualizing and copying key profiles, specifically for pin tumbler keys.
 The script allows users to select key types, visualize notches, and interact with the key profile.